Timeline Background web

 Fairfield Inn & Suites Ribbon Cutting

-Cranmore launches Phase IV of their Master Plan, the Lookout, a name chosen to pay tribute to the original name of the mountain.
+• Cranmore launches Phase IV of their Master Plan, the Lookout, a name chosen to pay tribute to the original name of the mountain.

-Lafrance Hospitality opens an 89 room Fairfield Inn & Suites by Marriott North Conway at the base of Cranmore Mountain.
+• Lafrance Hospitality opens an 89 room Fairfield Inn & Suites by Marriott North Conway at the base of Cranmore Mountain.

-The Mount Washington Valley Rec Path opens to the public.
+• The Mount Washington Valley Rec Path opens to the public.
 The 2.9-mile paved community path connects Cranmore to Settlers Green, and was designed for people to utilize an environmentally friendly transportation route.

-Fairbank Lodge is set for completion for the 23/24 winter season.
+• Fairbank Lodge is set for completion for the 23/24 winter season.
 Fairbank Lodge amenities include a state-of-the-art food pavilion, slopeside bar, 5,000sqft slopeside patio, day lodge space and private and day storage locker rooms.

-The Lookout is set to be complete, with 17 residences and a state of the art first aid facility for ski patrol.
+The Lookout is completed, adding an additional 17 residences and a state of the art first aid facility for ski patrol.

-Phase V includes an additional 21 residences, a new state of the art rental shop, and full retail shop.
+Phase V set to be complete, and includes an additional 21 residences, a new state of the art rental shop, and full retail shop.

 Phase VI of Cranmore’s Master Plan is set to be complete.
 This phase of the Fairbank Lodge includes a new restaurant, ski and snowboard school and 12 residences, and will complete Cranmore's $85M base area redevelopment project.
 In total, this project will double the size of the area’s day-visit facilities and house 98 condominium residences to the resort.